mohsr/comp20-mrizvi/rickroll/README.md

 ## A. Overview

-The assignment consisted of embedding a video in a web page using the HTML5
-<video> tag and using JavaScript to show live lyrics on the screen as the
+The assignment consisted of embedding a video in a web page using the HTML5 video element and using JavaScript to show live lyrics on the screen as the video is played.
-video played.

 ## B. Implementation